Isaac Asimov: Science fiction

+In 1966 the Foundation trilogy won the Hugo Award for the all-time best series of science fiction and fantasy novels, and they along with the Robot series are his most famous science fiction.
 Besides movies, his Foundation and Robot stories have inspired other derivative works of science fiction literature, many by well-known and established authors such as Roger MacBride Allen, Greg Bear, Gregory Benford, David Brin, and Donald Kingsbury.
 At least some of these appear to have been done with the blessing of, or at the request of, Asimov's widow, Janet Asimov.

 In 1948, he also wrote a spoof chemistry article, "The Endochronic Properties of Resublimated Thiotimoline".
-At the time, Asimov was preparing his own doctoral dissertation, and for the oral examination to follow that.
-Fearing a prejudicial reaction from his graduate school evaluation board at Columbia University, Asimov asked his editor that it be released under a pseudonym, yet it appeared under his own name.
-Asimov grew concerned at the scrutiny he would receive at his oral examination, in case the examiners thought he wasn't taking science seriously.
+At the time, Asimov was preparing his own doctoral dissertation, which would include an oral examination.
+Fearing a prejudicial reaction from his graduate school evaluation board at Columbia University, Asimov asked his editor that it be released under a pseudonym.
+When it nevertheless appeared under his own name, Asimov grew concerned that his doctoral examiners might think he wasn't taking science seriously.
 At the end of the examination, one evaluator turned to him, smiling, and said, "What can you tell us, Mr. Asimov, about the thermodynamic properties of the compound known as thiotimoline".
 Laughing hysterically with relief, Asimov had to be led out of the room.
 After a five-minute wait, he was summoned back into the room and congratulated as "Dr. Asimov".

-Demand for science fiction greatly increased during the 1950s.
-It became possible for a genre author to write full-time.
+Demand for science fiction greatly increased during the 1950s, making it possible for a genre author to write full-time.
 In 1949, book publisher Doubleday's science fiction editor Walter I. Bradbury accepted Asimov's unpublished "Grow Old with Me" (40,000 words), but requested that it be extended to a full novel of 70,000 words.
 The book appeared under the Doubleday imprint in January 1950 with the title of Pebble in the Sky.
-Doubleday published five more original science fiction novels by Asimov in the 1950s, along with the six juvenile Lucky Starr novels, the latter under the pseudonym of "Paul French".
+Doubleday published five more original science fiction novels by Asimov in the 1950s, along with the six juvenile Lucky Starr novels, the latter under the pseudonym "Paul French".
 Doubleday also published collections of Asimov's short stories, beginning with The Martian Way and Other Stories in 1955.
 The early 1950s also saw Gnome Press publish one collection of Asimov's positronic robot stories as I, Robot and his Foundation stories and novelettes as the three books of the Foundation trilogy.
 More positronic robot stories were republished in book form as The Rest of the Robots.